marktaborosi/flysystem-filter/README.md

 composer require marktaborosi/flysystem-filter
 ```

+---

-## Usage
+## Basic Usage

-Here's an example of using Flysystem Filter to filter filesystem contents:
+Here's a basic example of filtering files only:

 ```php
 use League\Flysystem\Filesystem;